Business, Society, and the Economy

 Dr. Mark Wellman, Director

-Dr. Mark H. Wellman is currently a faculty member in the management and organization department at the University of Maryland’s Robert H. Smith School of Business and he serves as director of the Business, Society & Economy (BSE) program in the university’s College Park Scholars program.
+Dr. Mark H. Wellman is a Clinical Professor at the Robert H. Smith School of Business, and Director of the College Park Scholars Business, Society & Economy (BSE) program.

 Dr. Wellman is recognized for his innovative courses and his memorable, relevant experiences outside of the classroom.
-The three largest short term global immersion programs at UMD are directed by Mark.
-The global immersion programs involve traveling to the United Arab Emirates, Singapore, Malaysia, and Australia.
+The three largest short term global immersion programs at UMD are directed by him.
+The global immersion programs involve traveling to the United Arab Emirates, Southeast Asia, and Australia.
 As the faculty director for the programs, Dr. Wellman designs and organizes all aspects of the program including departure preparation, scheduling onsite visits, organizing logistics, administering the budget, and assisting students with cross-cultural training.
-Over 425 students have participated in his global immersion programs since 2009.
+Over 800 students have participated in his global immersion programs since 2009.

-The BSE program was revised under his leadership.
-The changes involved developing innovative curricular and co-curricular learning experiences including interactive activities such as leadership training, simulations, assessments, and community service.
-The special topics course that he developed on innovation involves traveling to Silicon Valley to visit Cisco, Google, eBay, LinkedIn, Zynga, Saleforce.com, Tesla Motors, Huawei, Pixar, IDEO, Electronic Arts, and Facebook.
+The BSE program was transformed into the premier undergraduate living-learning business program under his leadership.
+The transformation involved developing innovative curricular and co-curricular learning experiences including interactive activities such as leadership training, simulations, assessments, and community service.

 Dr. Wellman was awarded the prestigious University of Maryland Brit Kirwan award for making exceptional contributions to the University, including transforming the College Park Scholars Business, Society and Economy program, developing innovative curricular and co-curricular learning experiences, starting the undergraduate management major and introducing global immersion programs.